mattvenn/zero-to-asic-www/content/post/year_update_2025.md

 * My focus this year is to see the 1 student 1 chip initiative spread from SwissChips across Europe.
 If you’re a student then you should be able to get a free tapeout.
 * This year we will enable workshop attendees to test their designs on an FPGA.
 Development boards have already been designed and manufacture is currently under way.
-* Demand for Tiny Tapeout workshops is so high, the next step is to make an online or hybrid version.
-Expect the first ones to happen early in 2026, timed to hit the TTSKY26a and TTIHP26a tapeouts.
+* Demand for Tiny Tapeout workshops is so high, I want find people to lead them and also to try an online version.
+Expect the first online versions to happen early in 2026, timed to hit the TTSKY26a and TTIHP26a tapeouts.
 * My newsletter is due an update, and I’m also going to commit to sending an update at least once a month.
 If you want to follow along, [sign up here](https://zerotoasiccourse.com/newsletter/).

 2026 is going to bring more accessibility, better tools, more first-time designers, and lots of surprises from the community!